In this exhaustive guide, I will break down all BMW X5 generations, highlighting BMW X5’s best years to buy and the worst BMW X5 years to avoid.

 This, coupled with worries over the rear suspension, meant that while enhancements were evident, the shadow of reliability issues still loomed.

-BMW issued a recall in 2018 for 2014, 2015, 2016, and 2017 BMW X5 xDrive35d SAV models equipped with an Exhaust Gas Recirculation (EGR) module with an integrated cooler concerning coolant mixing with diesel engine soot and melting the intake manifold which can increase the risk of a fire.
+BMW issued a recall in 2018 for 2014, 2015, 2016, and 2017 BMW X5 xDrive35d SAV models equipped with an Exhaust Gas Recirculation (EGR) module with an integrated cooler concerning coolant mixing with diesel engine soot and melting the intake manifold which can increase the risk of a blaze.

 In 2021, BMW issued another recall for certain 2014, 2015, 2016, 2017, and 2018 X5 xDrive35d models considering high-pressure fuel pumps which may fail and cause the engine to stall.